-If your students time sheet is received after your established deadline, it will result in a delay in your students' paycheck.
+If your student's time sheet is received after your established deadline, it will result in a delay in his/her paycheck.

 Your students are eligible to work if they are registered for the current term at UC Santa Cruz and have completed all necessary hiring paperwork at the Career Center.

 Students are considered ineligible to work if they:

 - are not registered, or registered less than half time for work-study.

 - lose eligibility for all work-study financial aid.

 - have withdrawn, or are on a leave of absence